akononovicius/illussion-of-persistence-nba-2018/README.md

 1. Explore the first passage times (streak lengths) of the original data in comparison with some random models with `data-analyze-passage-times.ipynb`.
 1. Run shuffle the original data to obtain 95% CIs for H with `data-shuffle-\*.py`
+1. Explore the autocorrelation functions of the original data in comparison to the autocorrelation fucntion of the shuffled data with `data-analyze-correlation.ipyb` (total shuffle) and `data-analyze-correlation-inseason.ipynb` (in-season shuffle).

 Note that we have also shared the `.csv` files we have obtained.
 These are stored in the `data` folder.